noobfromPitt/noobfrompitt.github.io/_posts/2020-05-22-protostar-stack7.md

 ```

 First, lets get the esp value when ret is executed.
 We can find out that its 0xbffff7bc.
-Like we did in stack6, we can use a similar exploit to get the shell
+Like we did in stack6, we can use a similar pythonexploit to get the shell

 ```python
 import struct